Alfred Flores: Early life

 Flores, a lancheru as ranchers are known in Guam, began grazing approximately eight hundred head of cattle and carabao on several acres on his ranch in Inarajan early in his life.
 He also founded Flores Poultry Farm, which would later grow to include more than 75,000 chickens at a time.
 Flores also cultivated vegetables and fruit on his farm.

 World War II

 Flores was just 25 years old at the time of the Japanese invasion of Guam in 1941 during World War II.
 He began to cultivate rice, all of which was used to feed the Japanese troops during the occupation.
 His livestock was also confiscated at times during the war in order to feed Japanese forces on the island.

 During the war, Flores provided assistance to Father Jesus Baza Duenas, a Chamorro Roman Catholic priest and an outspoken critic of the Japanese.
-Duena would later be captured and executed by the Japanese military.
+Duenas would later be captured and executed by the Japanese military.

 Flores' wife, Ester Duenas Flores, was seven months pregnant with the couple's first child when Guam was liberated by the Americans in 1944.